-The 3C Booster, ideal for boosting 3-cell leadacid batteries in vehicles, laboratories or stations.
+The 3C Booster, ideal for boosting 3-cell leadacid batteries in vehieles, laboratories or stations.
 Maximum charging rate: 4 amperes, tapering to 2.
-For more rapid charging of 6-volt batterics, Mallory offers Type 5535 B with 6-4 ampere rate, and Type 107 with 10-7 ampere rate.
+For more rapid charging of 6volt batteries, Mallory offers Type 5535 B with 6-4 ampere rate, ampere rate.